Ukraine separatist says no talks on detained observers if sanctions remain

 KIEV The self-declared mayor of a separatist-held town in eastern Ukraine said on Tuesday he would discuss the release of detained military observers with the West only if the European Union dropped sanctions against rebel leaders.

-The Ukrainian government said it had a plan to secure the release of the six observers, seized last week by separatists who said they had found a spy with them, and that it hoped they would soon be free but gave no details.

-Two rebel leaders in Ukraine were included in a new list of officials hit by EU sanctions.
-Vyacheslav Ponomaryov, the de facto mayor of Slaviansk, told Interfax news agency the measures against Denis Pushilin, leader of the self-styled People's Republic of Donetsk, and Andrei Purgin, another leader in the eastern region, were "not conducive to dialogue".
+Vyacheslav Ponomaryov, the de facto mayor of Slaviansk, told Interfax news agency the imposition of visa bans and asset freezes against Denis Pushilin, leader of the self-styled People's Republic of Donetsk, and Andrei Purgin, another leader in the eastern region, "was not conducive to dialogue".

 The EU has imposed asset freezes and travel bans on 15 Russians and Ukrainians over Moscow's annexation of the Crimea region and what Brussels says is its support of the separatist campaign.